Trainingdata-datamarket/Portrait-and-26-Photos/README.md

 <a name="about"></a>
 # About the dataset

-We introduce a large image dataset called **Face Masks Detection** for training a neural network to solve reidentification tasks.
-This dataset consists of a collection of high-quality photographs capturing individuals wearing medical masks.
-These images have been curated and compiled into a comprehensive dataset to aid in various machine learning and computer vision applications.
+The **"Portrait and 26 Photos"** dataset is a comprehensive collection of images showcasing the daily life of individuals, consisting of a personal selfie and 26 accompanying photos captured during various activities.
+This rich dataset aims to provide researchers, developers, and individuals with a diverse and detailed set of visual information to facilitate the development and improvement of computer vision, machine learning, and pattern recognition algorithms.

 The photographs showcase diverse *gender, age, and ethnic groups, allowing for a broad spectrum of representation.*

-The dataset featuring photos of people wearing medical masks provides a valuable resource for various machine learning and computer vision applications.
-With its diverse subjects, comprehensive annotations, high image resolution, this dataset encourages advancements in *facial recognition, emotion analysis, and healthcare research, among other potential applications*.
+The selfie and daily life photos dataset offers numerous potential applications, including but not limited to: *facial recognition software training, security verification, emotional analysis, driver identification and other*.

-The dataset consists of **75,283** sets of images (**301,132** images in total) from people from **160** countries.
+The dataset consists of **272** sets of images (**7,344** images in total) from people from **26** countries.

 ### The dataset includes 2 different types of images:
 - **Profile photo** - a photo that shows the person in profile.